 I always substitute penne when ziti is suggested.
 Until this recipe I had never tried cooking pasta in a slow cooker but this has opened my eyes.
 Add the extra veggies she suggests to make this a really filling, comforting meal.

 7 cheap vegetarian meals for a week

 If you want cheap vegetarian meals for a week then here they are, all 7 of them.
-These are the perfect meatless meals on a budget to suit all the family.
+These are the perfect budget vegetarian meals to suit all the family.
 You’ve got pizza and pasta and of course your slow cooker will be put to good use.

 Kid friendly Side

-8 quick meatless meals on a budget for busy nights
+8 quick and healthy meatless meals on a budget recipes for busy nights

 Time is precious, on busy nights you don’t want to be slaving over a hot stove for an hour or more.
 Nor does your budget stretch to regular takeaways.

 That’s where cheap vegetarian meals that are quick to make yet still delicious tasting come in.